Shaping natural nails in the five most popular salon shapes… and what are those shapes?

 So shaping natural nails into a squoval shape rounds off the free edge significantly, and all you have to do to keep a uniform shape is to give your file an angle.
 Because you are using a soft grit nail file, going back and forth occasionally will be ok.
 But when working on your sides, try your best to file in one direction.

 You can slightly curve your file to soften the corners a bit, but your goal is not to completely round them off.

 So if we look at this plastic nail tip, we’ll notice that it is actually a perfectly round shape.
 So we’re actually going to use it as a guide to creating the perfect round natural nail ourselves.
 Ready?
 Let’s do this.

 Then we’re actually going to turn it squoval using everything we learned just a little while ago.

-The biggest change is going to be actually curving the corners we lightly feathered in our squoval shape… and then just like that we’ll end up with that beautiful rounded shape.
+The biggest change will be curving the corners we lightly feathered in our squoval shape… and then just like that, we’ll end up with that beautiful rounded shape.